James Perry, J.D.,

 is president and CEO of the Winston-SalemUrban League.
 Perry leads a 20-person team across the North Carolina’s Triad, advocating for civil rights, employment opportunities, economic opportunities, affordable housing, health and wellness, voting rights, food security, and more.
 Under his leadership, Perry has authored the eye-opening State of Black Winston-Salem report, raised nearly $1.4 million, and strengthened and reorganized the agency’s programs.

-James Perry is a community advocate, housing expert, husband and father.
-Perry served for 10 years as the the Chief Executive Officer of the Greater New Orleans Fair Housing Action Center.
-Perry led the Center through hurricane Katrina, the most disastrous hurricane to make landfall in America.
-Under his leadership, the Center won more than half a billion dollars for victims of discrimination across Louisiana.
+Before taking charge of the Winston-Salem Urban League, Perry served for 10 years as the Chief Executive of the Greater New Orleans Fair Housing Action Center.
+Perry led the center through hurricane Katrina, the most disastrous hurricane to make landfall in America.
+Under his leadership, the center won more than half a billion dollars for victims of discrimination across Louisiana.

 Perry founded the Mississippi Gulf Coast Fair Housing Center, has testified before Congress eight times, has served on dozens of local, state and national boards and commissions, and has managed political campaigns numbering in the dozens.
 He currently serves on the National Fair Housing Alliance Board of Directors.
 Perry’s wife, Dr. Melissa Harris-Perry, also acts as a business partner and consultant.

 Perry is a political science graduate of the University of New Orleans and Loyola University School of Law.

 James and Melissa reside in Winston-Salem, NC, where they are raising eight chickens, five rabbits, three ducks, two daughters, one dog, and a mother in law.